Article

 A list of other posts in this series is here

-When I first started working with Caché most customer operating systems were 32-bit and memory for a Caché application was limited and expensive.
-Commonly deployed Intel servers had only a few cores and the only way to scale up was go with big iron servers or use ECP to scale out horizontally.
-Now even basic production grade servers have multiple processors, dozens of cores and minimum memory is 128 or 256 GB with the possibility of TB.
-For most database installations ECP is forgotten and we can now scale application transaction rates massively on a single server.
+When I first started working with Caché, most customer operating systems were 32-bit, and memory for an IRIS application was limited and expensive.
+Commonly deployed Intel servers had only a few cores, and the only way to scale up was to go with big iron servers or use ECP to scale out horizontally.
+Now, even basic production-grade servers have multiple processors, dozens of cores, and minimum memory is hundreds of GB or TB.
+For most database installations, ECP is forgotten, and we can now scale application transaction rates massively on a single server.

-A key feature of Caché is the way we use data in shared memory usually referred to as database cache or global buffers.
+A key feature of IRIS is the way we use data in shared memory usually referred to as database cache or global buffers.
 The short story is that if you can right size and allocate 'more' memory to global buffers you will usually improve system performance - data in memory is much faster to access than data on disk.
 Back in the day, when 32-bit systems ruled, the answer to the question how much memory should I allocate to global buffers?
-Was a simply - as much as possible!
-There wasn't that much available anyway, so sums were done diligently to calculate OS requirements, the number of and size of OS and Caché processes and real memory used by each to find the remainder to allocate as large a global buffer as possible.
+It was a simple - as much as possible!
+There wasn't that much available anyway, so sums were done diligently to calculate OS requirements, the number of and size of OS and IRIS processes and real memory used by each to find the remainder to allocate as large a global buffer as possible.

 The tide has turned

-If you are running your application on a current generation server you can allocate huge amounts of memory to a Caché instance and a laissez-faire attitude often aplies because memory is now "cheap" and plentiful.
-However the tide has turned again and pretty much all but the very largest systems I see deployed now are virtualized.
-So while 'monster' VMs can have large memory footprints if needed the focus still comes back to right sizing systems.
-To make the most of server consolidation capacity planning is required that makes best use of available host memory.
+If you are running your application on a current-generation server, you can allocate huge amounts of memory to an IRIS instance, and a laissez-faire attitude often applies because memory is now "cheap" and plentiful.
+However, the tide has turned again, and pretty much all but the very largest systems I see deployed now are virtualized.
+So, while 'monster' VMs can have large memory footprints if needed, the focus still comes back to the right sizing systems.
+To make the most of server consolidation, capacity planning is required to make the best use of available host memory.

 What uses memory?

-Generally there are four main consumers of memory on a Caché database server:
+Generally, there are four main consumers of memory on an IRIS database server:

 • Operating System, including filesystem cache.

-• Caché shared memory (includes global and routine buffers and GMHEAP).
+• IRIS shared memory (includes global and routine buffers and GMHEAP).

-At a high level the amount of physical memory required is to simply add up the requirements of each of the items on the list.
-All of the above use real memory, but they can also use virtual memory, a key part of capacity planning is to size a system so that there is enough physical memory so paging does not occur or is minimized, or at least minimize or eliminate hard page faults where memory has to be brought back from disk.
+At a high level, the amount of physical memory required is simply added up by adding up the requirements of each of the items on the list.
+All of the above use real memory, but they can also use virtual memory.
+A key part of capacity planning is to size a system so that there is enough physical memory so that paging does not occur or is minimized, or at least minimize or eliminate hard page faults where memory has to be brought back from disk.

-In this post I will focus on sizing Caché shared memory and some general rules for optimising memory performance.
-The operating system and kernel requirements vary by operating system, but will be several GB in most cases.
+In this post I will focus on sizing IRIS shared memory and some general rules for optimising memory performance.
+The operating system and kernel requirements vary by operating system but will be several GB in most cases.
 File system cache varies and is will be whatever is available after the other items on the list take their allocation.

-Caché is mostly processes - if you look at the operating system statistics while your application is running you will see cache processes (e.g. cache or cache.exe).
+IRIS is mostly processes - if you look at the operating system statistics while your application is running you will see cache processes (e.g. iris or iris.exe).
 So a simple way to observe what your application memory requirements are is to look at the operating system metrics.
 For example with vmstat or ps on Linux or Windows process explorer and total the amount of real memory in use, extrapolating for growth and peak requirements.
 Be aware that some metrics report virtual memory which includes shared memory, so be careful to gather real memory requirements.

 Sizing Global buffers - A simplified way

-For a high transaction database one of the capacity planning goals is to size global buffers so that as much of the application database working set is in memory as possible.
-This will minimise read IOPS and generally make the application perform better.
-We also need to strike a balance so that other memory users such as operating system and Caché process are not paged out and and there is enough memory for filesystem cache.
+One of the capacity planning goals for a high transaction database is to size global buffers so that as much of the application database working set is in memory as possible.
+This will minimise read IOPS and generally improve the application's performance.
+We also need to strike a balance so that other memory users, such as the operating system and IRIS process, are not paged out and there is enough memory for the filesystem cache.

 I showed an example of what can happen if reads from disk are excessive in Part 2 of this series.
-In that case high reads were caused by a bad report or query, but the same effect can be seen if global buffers are too small forcing the application to be constantly reading data blocks from disk.
-As a sidebar its also worth noting that the landscape for storage is always changing - storage is getting faster and faster with advances in SSDs but data in memory close to the running processes is still best.
+In that case, high reads were caused by a bad report or query, but the same effect can be seen if global buffers are too small, forcing the application to be constantly reading data blocks from disk.
+As a sidebar, it's also worth noting that the landscape for storage is always changing - storage is getting faster and faster with advances in SSDs and NVMe, but data in memory close to the running processes is still best.

-Of course every application is different so its important to say "your milage may vary", but there are some general rules which will get you started on the road to capacity planning shared memory for your application.
+Of course, every application is different, so it's important to say, "Your mileage may vary" but there are some general rules which will get you started on the road to capacity planning shared memory for your application.
 After that you can tune for your specific requirements.

 Where to start?

-Unfortunately there is no magic answer... but as I talked about in the previous posts a good practice is to size systems CPU capacity so that for a required peak transaction rate CPU will be approximately 80% utilized at peak processing times.
-Leaving 20% headroom for short term growth or unexpected spikes in activity.
+Unfortunately, there is no magic answer.
+However, as I discussed in previous posts, a good practice is to size the system CPU capacity so that for a required peak transaction rate, the CPU will be approximately 80% utilized at peak processing times, leaving 20% headroom for short-term growth or unexpected spikes in activity.

-Rule of thumb: Physical memory is sized at n GB per CPU core.
+Rule of thumb: Physical memory is sized at n GB per CPU core for servers running IRIS.

-Rule of thumb: Allocate n% of memory to Caché global buffers.
+Rule of thumb: Allocate n% of memory to IRIS global buffers.

-• For small to medium TrakCare systems n% is 60% leaving 40% of memory for operating system, filesystem cache and Caché processes.
+• For small to medium TrakCare systems, n% is 60%, leaving 40% of memory for the operating system, filesystem cache, and IRIS processes.
 You may vary this, say to 50%, if you need a lot of filesystem cache or have a lot of processes.
-Or make it a higher % as you use very large memory configurations on large systems.
+Or make it a higher percentage as you use very large memory configurations on large systems.

-• This rule of thumb assumes only one Caché instance on the server.
+• This rule of thumb assumes only one IRIS instance on the server.

-So for example if the application needs 10 CPU cores then the VM would have 80 GB of memory, with 48 GB for global buffers and 32 GB for everything else.
+For example, if the application needs 10 CPU cores, the VM would have 80 GB of memory, 48 GB for global buffers, and 32 GB for everything else.

-Memory sizing rules apply to physical or virtualized systems, so for TrakCare VMs the same 1 vCPU : 8 GB memory ratio applies.
+Memory sizing rules apply to physical or virtualized systems, so the same 1 vCPU: 8 GB memory ratio applies to TrakCare VMs.

 Tuning global buffers

 There are a few items to observe to see how effective your sizing is.
-You can observe free memory outside Caché with operating system tools.
-Set up as per your best calculations then observe memory usage over time, and if there is always free memory the system can be reconfigured to increase global buffers or to right-size a VM.
+You can observe free memory outside IRIS with operating system tools.
+Set up as per your best calculations, then observe memory usage over time, and if there is always free memory, the system can be reconfigured to increase global buffers or to right-size a VM.

-Another key indicator of good global buffer sizing is to have read IOPS as low as possible - which means Caché cache efficiency will be high.
-You can observe the impact of different global buffer sizes on PhyRds and RdRatio with mgstat, an example of looking at these metrics is in Part 2 of this series.
-Unless you have your entire database in memory there will always be some reads from disk, the aim is simply to keep reads as low as possible.
+Another key indicator of good global buffer sizing is having read IOPS as low as possible, which means IRIS cache efficiency will be high.
+You can observe the impact of different global buffer sizes on PhyRds and RdRatio with mgstat; an example of looking at these metrics is in Part 2 of this series.
+Unless you have your entire database in memory, there will always be some reads from disk; the aim is simply to keep reads as low as possible.

-Remember your hardware food groups and getting the balance right - more memory for global buffers will lower read IOPS but possibly increase CPU utilization because your system can now do more work in a shorter time - but lowering IOPS is pretty much always a good thing - your users will be happier with faster response times.
+Remember your hardware food groups and get the balance right.
+More memory for global buffers will lower read IOPS but possibly increase CPU utilization because your system can now do more work in a shorter time.
+Lowering IOPS is pretty much always a good thing, and your users will be happier with faster response times.

 See the section below for applying your requirements to physical memory configuration.

-For virtual servers plan not to oversubscribe your production VMs memory especially Caché shared memory, also more on this below.
+For virtual servers, plan not to ever oversubscribe your production VM memory.
+This is especially true for IRIS shared memory; more on this below.

-Is your applications sweet spot 8GB of physical memory per CPU core?
-I can't say but see if a similar method works for your application.
-Whether its 4GB or 10GB per core.
-If you have found another method for sizing global buffers please leave a comment below.
+Is your application's sweet spot 8GB of physical memory per CPU core?
+I can't say, but see if a similar method works for your application, whether 4GB or 10GB per core.
+If you have found another method for sizing global buffers, please leave a comment below.

 Monitoring Global Buffer usage

-The Caché utility ^GLOBUFF displays statistics about what your global buffers are doing at any point in time.
+The IRIS utility ^GLOBUFF displays statistics about what your global buffers are doing at any point in time.
 For example to display the top 25 by percentage:

 do display^GLOBUFF(25)